hapax/hapax.github.io/assets/minimal-networks.md

 The key is to give the bubble walls something to hold onto.
 In a foam, they can only hold onto themselves, and we get the non-crossing bubble networks described above.
-But if we drill some nails through the plexiglass, these will act like fixed nodes, and walls can form between these nails and hubs arising from the junction of three bubble walls.
+But if we drill some screws through the plexiglass, these will act like fixed nodes, and walls can form between these screws and hubs arising from the junction of three bubble walls.
-This analogue computer isn't perfect, since the soap bubbles can converge on a locally minimal tinkertoy which connects the nails, but is not globally minimal.
+This analogue computer isn't perfect, since the soap bubbles can converge on a locally minimal tinkertoy which connects the screws, but is not globally minimal.
 But it really is a lucky dip, and you can sometimes strike the true minimum, particularly for smaller problems where only one tinkertoy